Compost at Home

 Many people prefer a tidy structure in which to place their organic waste, whether it be a commercially available composting bin or a home-made one.
 Building a loose pile of leaves, food waste, grasses and brush or digging a hole in the ground to bury the materials are time-honored composting methods as well.
 Each method has its pros and cons, depending on one's living situation and one's composting goals.

-Orange County Solid Waste Management sells compost bins known as the "Earth Machine" for $50 at the administrative office, 1207 Eubanks Rd.
-Chapel Hill, Monday - Friday 8:00-5:00.
-For more information on commercially available composting units visit:
+Orange County Solid Waste Management sells compost bins known as the "Earth Machine" for $50 at the administrative office, 1207 Eubanks Road Chapel Hill, Monday through Friday from 8 a.m. until 5 p.m.
+We have provided links for more information on commercially available composting units.

 Composting is not limited to the outdoors.
 Indoor composting using red worms is an efficient method to convert organic waste into wonderful rich compost too, good for houseplants as well as outdoor landscapes and gardens.